Woman sues for right to freeze her eggs in Beijing

 Xu’s victory could mark an important step for unmarried women in China who want to access public benefits.
 Unlike in the U.S., though, court judgements in China do not rely on precedence.

-“From 2018 until now, it’s been three years, and my eggs are getting older with me, and the deadline is more and more pressing,” Xu said.
+“From 2018 until now, it’s been three years, and my eggs are getting older with me, and the deadline is more and more pressing,” Xu, 33, said.

 Her case is getting heard after the latest census data showed that population growth was slowing, while the proportion of elderly people was growing.
 The number of newborns had fallen every year since 2016.
 National level statistics showed that 12 million babies were born in 2020, down 18% from 14.6 million in 2019.